by Lisa Loomer - September 30 - October 1; October 7*- 9, 2016

 Moving back and forth between two centuries, modern scholars living in an English country house discover truths about the previous residents in this comedic and entertaining exploration of mathematics and science and the nature of romance.

-by Laura Gunderson - March 2 - 5**, 2017 (one weekend only - Thursday through Sunday)
+by Lauren Gunderson - March 2 - 5**, 2017 (one weekend only - Thursday through Sunday)

 The true story of Henrietta Leavitt's historic discovery at the Harvard Observatory in the early 1900's.
 Humor and a hint of romance is used to tell the story of this deaf woman's struggle to balance her family life while working to be recognized in a male dominated world of science.